 6. Clips.
 I angle the side clips so that it all fits into my narrow exposure box.
 If you use shorter clips, this may not be a problem or hey, build a wider box (which is what I should have done)!

-Clip all four sides with binder clips, clothes pins, plastic or other type of quick release clips.
+Clip all four sides with binder clips, clothespins, plastic or another type of quick release clips.
 If the clip is too tight don’t use it as it may chip or crack the glass.
 The goal is to have a very close fit to allow as little light as possible to enter from the sides and under the image.

-You need a timer that shows seconds.
-I use a kitchen timer.
+A timer that measures seconds is imperative.
+I use a digital kitchen timer.

 Maggie Bergman discusses light sources here: (http://www.silverclayart.com/ppplates-instr.htm).
 She recommends not using the UV black lights but the UV white lights.
-The black lights work well enough for me.
+The black lights worked for me though.

 Remove the clips, a take out the metal with the now developed image.
 You should see a ghost of the image on the metal.
 Lay a piece of tape across one of the sides and pull the top layer of clear protective paper off.
 (Be careful to not pull up the blue paper underneath.)
 Don’t forget to do this or your image will NEVER develop!
 If the paper isn’t removed, the blue paper is never exposed to the developer.
 I speak from experience here!

 Put on gloves.
 Pour the developer into a container large enough to accommodate the metal.
 Set your timer to 1 minute.
 Place the metal in the developer and let it sit for a few seconds.
 Using either an OLD toothbrush or the scratchy, plastic side of a sponge, gently rub the surface of the metal.
 You will begin to see places where the metal shows through and the paper has been removed.
 The metal will be a light purple where the resist is.
 Don’t leave in the developer too long – you could destroy your image.